S4-NetQuest/biodigital-select-activity/README.md

 Scripts and stylesheet for biodigital human activity.
 The purpose is to be able to update code to fix problems that arise when Biodigital makes changes to their API, without having to republish and redeploy projects containing these activities.

 The URLs for loading these scripts will be available through https://www.jsdelivr.com/

+This activity allows for evaluation of selected parts, and programmatic selection of parts from Storyline triggers.